 - What’s the optimal age for a triathlete?

 The reason?
 Age-group triathlon isn’t one long, pure, streak of improvement from 20 to 70 and beyond.
 Unlike the elites, triathlon is a hobby, balanced with work, family, mortgages and taxes.
 All of these have a varying impact on your life at different times, which all have an impact on your triathlon training to differing degrees.

 For instance, while ‘acclimatising’ to nominal budgets, a 50hr working week and managing household routines significantly affects a 26-year-old’s training programme, a 60-year-old’s tri problems stem from managing motivation when faced with a loss in muscle mass, bone density and maximal aerobic capacity.

 But, as coach Joe Friel says, age is just a number.
 “The primary reason athletes are ‘old’ is due to their relatively slow rate of recovery following stressful workouts,” says Friel.
 “Someone can be ‘old’ at 35 due to a poor rate of recovery.
-On the other hand, I’ve coached athletes in their 60s who recovered very quickly, so were still ‘young’.”
+On the other hand, I’ve coached athletes in their 60s who recovered very quickly, so we are still ‘young’.”